Symbol-LLM: Towards Foundational Symbol-centric Interface For Large Language Models: Experiments

-For math reasoning tasks, we transform natural language queries into Python code and offload the solution to the Python Interpreter, following~\citet{gao2023pal}.
-We select 9 commonly-used math datasets for testing, including both in-domain and OOD tasks.
-To demonstrate the surprising performances of Symbol-LLM, we also include several math-domain LLMs (e.g., WizardMath~\cite{luo2023wizardmath}, MAmmoTH~\cite{yue2023mammoth}) as baselines.
+We select 9 commonly used math datasets for testing, including both in-domain and OOD tasks.
+To demonstrate the surprising performances of Symbol-LLM, we also include several math-domain LLMs (e.g., WizardMath~\cite{luo2023wizardmath}, MAmmoTH~\cite{yue2023mammoth}) as strong baselines.
 Comparison results are presented in Table~\ref{math}.

-On two in-domain tasks (i.e, GSM8K and MATH), Symbol-LLM presents great competitive results.
+\paragraph{Advanced abilities in math reasoning are possessed by Symbol-LLM.} GSM8K and MATH are widely used to evaluate the math reasoning capabilities of LLMs.
+Compared with recent math-domain LLMs, Symbol-LLM presents great competitive results on them.
 Especially on GSM8K, Symbol-LLM consistently wins all strong baselines with great margins with all the model variants.
 On the MATH dataset, Symbol-LLM merely falls behind MAmmoTH, which is a strong LLM specially designed for math reasoning tasks.
-Note that MAmmoTH includes GSM8K and MATH training splits into finetuning stage and it also uses delegation (i.e., Python Interpreter) for inference, therefore our comparisons are fair.
+Notably, MAmmoTH includes GSM8K and MATH in the tuning stage and it also uses delegation (i.e., Python Interpreter) for inference, thus our comparisons are fair.
+Similar superiority is also observed under the OOD tasks (e.g., SVAMP).

-More surprisingly, the great superiority of Symbol-LLM is witnessed consistently among all 7 OOD tasks.
-Even compared with GPT-3.5 results under the three-shot setting, our Symbol-LLM-7B series won 4 (out of 7) OOD tasks under the zero-shot setting.
-As we scale the model size to 13B, most of the tasks present obvious performance improvements.
+\paragraph{Symbol-LLM exhibits competitive performances in extrapolating to OOD tasks.} More surprisingly, Symbol-LLM consistently presents its significant superiority among all 7 OOD math tasks.
+Even compared with GPT-3.5 under the three-shot setting, our Symbol-LLM-7B series won 4 (out of 7) OOD tasks under the zero-shot setting.
+As we scale the model size to 13B, obvious performance improvements are observed in most of the tasks.
+These findings verify the prospects of \slm under the Symbol+Delegation paradigm.